Best Foods to Break a 16 Hour Fast

 Eggs are one of the most easily accessible and convenient protein sources available.
 Furthermore, eggs have a high concentration of the aforementioned protein, making them the top choice for many dieters.

 The protein present in eggs is beneficial for breaking a fast since it helps to prevent muscle loss.
-So, if your objective is to shed fat and increase muscle, you should absolutely consider breaking your fast with some eggs.
+So, if your objective is to shed fat and increase muscle, you should consider breaking your fast with some eggs.

-Eggs are also high in leucine, an amino acid known for their ability to promote muscular building.
+Eggs are also high in leucine, an amino acid known for its ability to promote muscular building.
 Aside from that, there are several more reasons why eggs should be your go-to food.
-For starters, they are readily digested, low in calories, high in protein, and their filling nature reduces hunger.
+For starters, they are readily digested, low in calories, and high in protein, and their filling nature reduces hunger.

-Check out 3 day egg diet plan.
+Check out the 3-day egg diet plan.

 Nuts